20 Journaling Prompts I Swear By to Get You Out of Your Head

 My first tip?
 Start by writing “Morning Pages.”

 Whether you are new to journaling or are just here to get some new prompts to try, consider doing a “mental download” first using the “Morning Pages” method. (“Morning Pages” is a writing practice developed by author Julia Cameron.
 Wit & Delight contributor Ellen Koneck wrote a helpful post about this topic, which you can read here.)
-It’s a great way to get your mental gears greased and clean out any fragments of unfinished tasks, things to remember, or notes to self.
+It’s a great way to get your mental gears greased and clean out any fragments of unfinished tasks, things to remember, or notes to yourself.
 It’s also really effective in priming the pump per se when it comes to getting the most out of more targeted journaling sessions.

 Next, dive into journaling prompts.

 Once you’ve done around ten minutes of subconscious, nonlinear writing, I suggest moving on to journaling prompts.
-I keep a list handy that I can refer to and take inventory of what I’m up against that day or in that moment.
+I keep a list handy that I can refer to and take inventory of what I’m up against that day or at that moment.
 If I’m feeling anxious, I know which list to focus on.

 Sometimes we journal to connect with ourselves; other times we journal to find perspective in moments that feel out of control.
 Given the bizarre times we’re living in and the spread of COVID-19, journaling is becoming an incredibly handy tool for this worrier